IBM Cloud Docs

 2. Create a branch from main branch.

-3. Update some code such as an app or readme file and save changes.
+3. Update some code in the application or add a readme file and save changes.

-When the PR pipeline run is successful, click it to explore numerous steps completed.
+7. After the PR pipeline run is successful, click the pipeline to explore numerous steps that are completed and to view the page as shown in the screen capture.

 DevSecOps IaC PR pipeline successful

-2. Merge the request so that your changes are copied to the main branch of your application repository: the CI pipeline is automatically triggered.
+9. Merge the request so that your changes are copied to the main branch of your application repository.
+See that your CI pipeline is automatically triggered.

 Run the CI pipeline